leonardr/botfriend/README.md

 investigating the world of [Mastodon](https://joinmastodon.org/) bots.
 This created another problem: it's a big pain to rewrite thirty bots to post to a different service.
-If I was going to do that much work, I wanted the end product to be a reusable library that everyone could use.
+If I was going to do that much work, I wanted the end product to be a reusable library that could save everyone time.

 So I went through my thirty bots, rewrote everything, and moved all of the reusable code into Botfriend.
 Now my bots are a lot smaller and